d3xMachina/Suikoden-Fix/README.md

 All features are optional.

 - Ultrawide support.
-- Exit the game or reset the game to its title screen.
+- Exit the game, pause the game or reset the game to its title screen.
 - Disable vignette.
 - Skip splashscreen and intro movies.
 - Fast transitions on zone changes, loading and title menu.